GitJuski/Linux-servers/h6-GJ(In progress).md

 ![16](Screenshots/6/16.png)

 I understood it like it was supposed to be activated when modifying things inside these directories /publicwsgi/...
-Later on I noticed that I didn't remember to activate it before doing changes, so now I think that it is good to have it activated when running manage.py script but is it mandatory when for example changing setting.
+Later on I noticed that I didn't remember to activate it before making changes, so now I think that it is good to have it activated when running manage.py script but is it mandatory when for example changing setting.
 I need to play around with it some more to understand the logic fully.
 After I deactivated it I started to edit the etsycom.conf once more.
 I opened another shell where I copied the path to TVENV.

 ![17](Screenshots/6/17.png)